 \section{Conclusion}

-In this work, we develop a disentangled low-rank RNN (DisRNN) framework that captures both the latent dynamics and connectivity structure of neural systems while relaxing the assumption of full independence among latent components.
-By combining the expressiveness of low-rank RNN (lrRNN) with a flexible variational inference approach, we enable group-wise disentanglement of latent dynamics via a partial correlation penalty.
-Compared to lrRNN, fully disentangled models, and SVD-based methods, DisRNN produces latent representations that better match known task variables and reveal an interpretable sub-connectivity structure.
-Our results across synthetic and real datasets suggest that partial disentanglement is powerful for uncovering modular computation in brain activity.
+In this work, we develop a factored low-rank RNN (FacRNN) framework that captures both the latent dynamics and connectivity structure of neural systems while relaxing the assumption of full independence among latent components.
+By combining the expressiveness of low-rank RNN (lrRNN) with a flexible variational inference approach, we enable group-wise independence of latent dynamics via a partial correlation penalty.
+Compared to lrRNN, fully factorized models, and SVD-based methods, FacRNN produces latent representations that better match known task variables and reveal an interpretable sub-connectivity structure.
+Our results across synthetic and real datasets suggest that group-wise independence is general and powerful for uncovering modular computation in brain activity.

-Despite its advantages, DisRNN also has several limitations.
+Despite its advantages, FacRNN also has several limitations.
 First, the model requires pre-specifying both the number and the size of latent groups.
 Although our framework can automatically identify and suppress dummy or inactive components within each group, determining the appropriate group structure remains a hyperparameter selection challenge that may depend on domain knowledge or model selection criteria.
 Second, connectivity interpretability is currently limited to the case where both the encoder and decoder are linear.
 While this constraint enables direct estimation of functional connectivity between latent variables and observed neural activity, it represents a trade-off between interpretability and representational power.
 Extending the framework to allow for nonlinear encoders or decoders could improve modeling flexibility, but would make connectivity estimation less straightforward.
-Finally, the current formulation does not incorporate external task or stimulus inputs, although doing so would be conceptually straightforward.
+Finally, the current real-world experiments do not incorporate external tasks or stimulus inputs, although doing so would be conceptually straightforward.
 Integrating such inputs offers an exciting direction for future work, potentially enabling the dissection of task-dependent latent dynamics and input-driven connectivity changes.